Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Since your toddler learns from you, disrespecting their mom/the other parent teaches them that it’s acceptable to treat others that way.
 So, try to avoid fighting, yelling, or disrespecting your partner in any way in front of your kids.

-When disciplining your toddler, make sure to work together with your partner as a team.
+When disciplining your toddler, work together with your partner as a team.
 Don’t be too lenient to be the favorite parent and make parenting decisions together regardless of your relationship status or living arrangement.
 It’s never a good idea to undermine the other parent.

 Let Kids Be Kids